 Coordinated Collection Development

 The Gottesman Libraries participate in an annual coordinated collection development program with the New York Metropolitan Reference and Research Library Agency.
-This program allows the Libraries to build selectively upon collecting strengths in education, psychology, and the health sciences and to share resources through interlibrary loan and/or on site reading privileges with participating members of METRO and the larger community of researchers and scholars, including member institutions of the Research Libraries Group.
+This program allows the Libraries to build selectively upon collecting strengths in education, psychology, and the health sciences and to share resources through interlibrary loan and/or on site reading privileges with participating members of METRO and the larger community of researchers and scholars.
 The Gottesman Libraries also participate in online offerings of New York State, providing access to relevant research tools.

 The Gottesman Libraries provide an institutional digital repository, named PocketKnowledge, that support the needs of academic offerings at the College.
 They comprise exemplary, and/or frequently consulted materials, including: publications by or about Teachers College faculty and students (book chapters, dissertations, journal articles, syllabi, and un-published papers); selective scholarly books; and web resources, including key journals, organizations, professional resources, research databases, and Teachers College collections and projects.